Why choose this programme?

 - currently studying in Year 3; or

-- currently studying in Year 2 and already holding a BA/BSc (Hons) degree classification of an Upper Second or above in a relevant subject; or
+- currently studying in Year 2 and already hold a BA/BSc degree with a minimum Upper Second class degree classification in a relevant subject area; or

 - intercalating after either Year 2 or Year 3 of the MBChB.